sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 default booking process with a new booking process with different transitions and states), you can modify the existing **transactionProcessBooking.js** file to correspond to the new process.
-If you are creating a parallel booking process and want to allow providers to choose between two processes for their listings, you will need to create a new transaction process file and import it in **transaction.js**.
+If you are creating a parallel booking process and want to allow listing authors to choose between two processes for their listings, you will need to create a new transaction process file and import it in **transaction.js**.